adalee2future/getdata/README.md

 # getdata

 ### Introduction
-This is my project on the course "Getting and Cleaning the data", data can be downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip, my code is in run_analysis.R, and my result is in tidy_data.analysis.
+This is my project on the course "Getting and Cleaning the data", data can be downloaded from [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip), my code is in run_analysis.R, and my result is in tidy_data.txt.

 ### Below is how I clean the data